+We are a small library which holds just over 3,000 books.
+These are predominantly non-fiction but we do have a section for each subject area.
 It is rewarding to see the library being used by the boys and we are building a culture of reading for pleasure through the library and a number of school based initiatives such as read-a-book Mondays, competitions and other planned events.
 Reading for pleasure has been linked to success in all areas of the curriculum and the library wishes to support this.

 We try to keep our stock current and look out for new releases – pupils can request books to be added to the ‘wish list’.
 The library assistant can and does assist pupils and recommend books to suit their age, reading level and interests.

 The library is in the new block adjoining the Performing Arts studio and the ICT classrooms.

 The library is accessible all day on Tuesdays, Wednesdays and Thursdays for students in years 12 and 13 to use for quiet study.
 Students in years 9, 10 and 11 need to apply to their form tutor for a library card to be able to use the library during short break and lunch.
 The library is closed on Mondays and Fridays.